3con/BenchTracker_iOS/README.md

 # BenchTracker_iOS
 ## Intro
 This app uses Core Data to record, analyze, and display a user's workouts through cataloging date, duration, exercises, sets, rep details, and more.
 In addition, the local Core Data stores are regularly synced with [Amazon Web Services](https://aws.amazon.com) servers so they can be synced across devices and eventually cross-platform.
 By using a simple username system, a user can easily log into their account on any iOS device ad keep track of their workout.
+Additionaly, users can export their workouts to PDF form and print them so they can be saved phyically in addition to electronically.

 ## Installation
 #### AWS Servers